 This article first appeared in the Christian Research Journal, volume 43, number 2 (2020).
-For further information or to subscribe to the Christian Research Journal please click here.
+For further information about the Christian Research Journal please click here.

 When we pulled our 26-foot moving truck up to our suburban tract home five years ago, we not only had a household to unpack, but we also had all the excitement, trepidation, and hopefulness of a church plant to unbox and find a home for.
 We’d lived in large cities and overseas: seminary and graduate school in Scotland, a church-planting apprenticeship in San Diego, and several years of campus ministry in Salt Lake City.
 Then, our family moved home to the suburbs of southern California to plant a church.